What is the story of the haunted Avon Bridge in Indiana?

-Avon Bridge is a triple-arch railroad trestle spanning a rural road in Avon, in Central Indiana, USA.
-It is said if you wander at night near the old bridge over White Lick Creek, you may hear the screams and moans of the ghost of Avon's Haunted Bridge.
+Avon Bridge is a triple-arch railroad trestle spanning a rural road located in Avon, in Hendricks County, in the U.S. state of Indiana.
+It is said if you wander at night near the old bridge, you may hear the screams and moans of the ghost of Avon's Haunted Bridge.
 And on hot summer days you can see the ghost's tears on the concrete of the bridge.

 Where is the haunted Avon Bridge in Indiana?

 Located in the central part of Indiana, the bridge is located a short distance west of Indianapolis over White Lick Creek.
 It was built in 1906 off County Road 625 East, about a half mile south of U.S. 36 for the Big Four Railroad.

 The bridge is about 300 feet long and 70 feet high.

 The bridge, nestled in a quiet area near the town of Avon, is said to be haunted, and its eerie tales have become the stuff of legends.
 Legend has it that the Avon Bridge is haunted by the spirit of a young mother walking with her baby on the tracks who tragically lost her life there many decades ago.
 According to the story, the girl was walking along the bridge late at night when she was struck by a passing vehicle, resulting in her untimely demise.
 Since then, numerous reports have surfaced of paranormal encounters and unexplained phenomena associated with the bridge.
 Different rumors abound, but in general, the people of Avon have agreed that if you go near the old bridge at night, you will hear a moaning, discontented ghost, or maybe two or three of them.
 And if you cross the bridge on a hot summer day, you may see the ghost’s tears on it.
 Locals would say every time you drove under the bridge you had to honk to drown out the sound of the ghost of the mother’s wails.
 Some locals still honk today.